Unleash/unleash-client-python/README.md

 ## Related Work

-If you're looking into running Unleash from Flask, you might want to take a look at the [Unleash Flask SDK](https://github.com/Unleash/Flask-Unleash), which uses this project but handles some of the boilerplate code for you.
+If you're looking into running Unleash from Flask, you might want to take a look at [_Flask-Unleash_, the Unleash Flask extension](https://github.com/Unleash/Flask-Unleash).
+The extension builds upon this SDK to reduce the amount of boilerplate code you need to write to integrate with Flask.
+Of course, if you'd rather use this package directly, that will work too.

 ## Usage